Sport in South Africa: Field hockey

-Hockey in South Africa has been played for decades, mainly by the white minority.
+Field hockey in South Africa has been played for decades, mainly by the white minority.
 Like most other sports, South Africa was banned from international Hockey from 1964 onwards.
 In August 1992, the South African Hockey Association was formed, with the aims of "Creat[ing] opportunities for participation without distinction based on colour, race, creed, religion or gender" and to "Redress historical disparities to allow all to participate and compete equally and specifically address the needs of historically disadvantaged communities through special programmes."
 As a result, South Africa was allowed to take part in international competitions from 1993 onwards, including the Hockey Africa Cup of Nations, a trophy that has been won every time since by both the South African Men's Hockey team and the South African Women's Hockey team.

-On the national level, the major competition within South Africa is the Premier Hockey league.
-This consists of two leagues (one men, one women) each of six teams.
+At the national level, the primary competition in South Africa is the Premier Hockey League.
+This consists of two leagues: One for men and one for women, each with six teams.
 The men's teams are the Addo Elephants, Drakensberg Dragons, Garden Route Gazelles, Golden Gate Gladiators, Mapungubwe Mambas and the Maropeng Cavemen.
-The women's teams are the Blyde River Bunters, Madikwe Rangers, Namaqualand Daisies, Orange River Rafters, St Lucia Lakers and the Wineland Wings.
-The Golden Gate Gladiators and the Namaqualand Daisies are the South African national U21 teams for men and women respectively.
-The teams played each other on a round robin tournament and the bottom two teams are eliminated (and then play each other to determine 5th and 6th place.)
-The top four teams play in two semi-finals, the 1st against the 3rd and the 2nd against the 4th.
-The winners of each semi-final then play each other in the final (and the losers play each other for 3rd and 4th place.)
-The league usually plays over four weekends from late November to mid December.
+The women's teams are the Blyde River Bunters, Madikwe Rangers, Namaqualand Daisies, Orange River Rafters, St. Lucia Lakers and the Wineland Wings.
+The Golden Gate Gladiators and the Namaqualand Daisies are the South African national U21 men's and women's teams, respectively.
+The teams played each other in a round-robin tournament, and the bottom two teams were eliminated (and then played each other to determine 5th and 6th place).
+The top four teams played in two semi-finals: the 1st against the 3rd and the 2nd against the 4th.
+The winners of each semi-final then play each other in the final (and the losers play each other for 3rd and 4th place).
+The league usually plays over four weekends from late November to mid-December.

-On the world stage, the men's team has qualified for the Olympics four times, highest placing 10th (2004).
+On the world stage, the men's team has qualified for the Olympics four times, with the highest placing 10th (2004).
 They've also qualified for the Hockey World Cup seven times, highest placing 10th (1994 and 2010).
-The women's team has qualified for the Olympics four times, highest placing 9th (2004), and the Women's Hockey World Cup six times, highest placing 7th (1998).
+The women's team has qualified for the Olympics four times, with the highest placement 9th (2004), and for the Women's Hockey World Cup six times, with the highest placement 7th (1998).

 South Africa's Men's and Women's teams are both members of the African Hockey Federation, the governing body for Hockey in Africa, and the International Hockey Federation.